What Is Serial Communication?

 With serial communication, messages often change—sometimes dramatically—as they are sent from one member of the chain to another.
 Because each sender may omit, modify, or add details to the message as he or she transmits it; serial communication suffers several serious setbacks.

 - The first setback is that the content and tone of the message change as it moves from person to person.
 Messages are seldom received the way they were sent—especially if the message is being transmitted orally from person to person.

 - The second setback is that bad news and complaints are seldom transmitted.
 This is in part due to the stress associated with delivering bad news (McKee & Ptacek, 2001).
-Rosen and Tesser (1970) have labeled this reluctance to pass bad news the MUM effect.
+Rosen and Tesser (1970) have labeled this reluctance to pass bad news the MUM EffectOpens in new window.

 To digress a little, the MUM (minimize unpleasant messages) effect, is the idea that people prefer not to pass on unpleasant information, with the result that important information is not always communicated (Michael G. Aamodt).
-Learn more about the MUM Effect hereOpens in new window!

 - The third setback with serial communication, especially when it has to do with informal communication channels, is that it is less effective the farther away two people are from one another.
 This means a supervisor is more likely to pass along a message to another supervisor if the two are in close physical proximity.

 It is unlikely, therefore, that an informal message originating with an employee at a plant in Atlanta will reach another employee at the corporate office in Phoenix.
 The importance of physical proximity cannot be overstated.

 As you probably would imagine, proximity does not play a role when messages are communicated electronically using e-mail (Valacich, Parantia, George, & Nunamaker, 1993).
 Thus, e-mail may reduce the power of proximity when communication is formal.